25th > February > 2004 Archive

 RSASecurity will re-emerge as a major arena for political debate over the next year, cryptography legend Whitfield Diffie predicted today.

-This page is no longer available
+This page is archived.

 Nvidia rolled out its latest workstation-class mobile graphics chip, the Quadro FX Go1000, claiming the part out-performs "competing" desktop workstation graphics accelerators.